RakeshShresthaNP/Kotlin-Java/README.md

 Javalin has automated plugins for JSON mapping, Web Sockets, template rendering, and OpenAPI (Swagger).

-As to me it's better than spark framework.
+As to me it's better than spark framework for many startup projects.

 This codebase demonstrates implementation of crud operations, authentication, routing, pagination, unit test and openapi (partial).